Latest posts by Caroline Rangel (see all)

 Please note: Super Paradise Beach is a nudist bathing area.
 I haven’t seen anyone naked, just some girls going topless.

-Lia Beach is quiet and charming, it’s my favourite beach to go and relax.
+Lia Beach is quiet and charming, it’s my favorite beach to go and relax.
 With crystal clear waters and golden thin sand, the sea is like a swimming pool.

 It certainly is the place to get away from the crowd.